 We think that roughly 20% of patients who undergo ACL reconstruction surgery eventually suffer a second injury.
 How can you prevent tearing your ACL graft or the ACL in your opposite knee?

 I am a 25-year-old female.
 I had my ACL reconstruction about 2 months ago using a patellar bone-patellar tendon-bone graft.
 Physio and rehab has been going really well, and I have started doing more heavy weight exercises.
 I am constantly worried about my graft failing or stretching because it happened to a friend of mine.
 What are the signs and symptoms that I need to watch out for which could signal that I’m harming my new ACL?

 Thanks a lot!

-I think that working hard with a physical therapist on regaining full strength, function, sport-specific activity and more can help you prepare for your return to sports, but it also gives you the best chance to avoid a second injury.
+I think that working hard with a physical therapist on regaining full strength, function, sport-specific activity and more can help you prepare for your return to sports, but it also gives you the best chance to avoid an injury to your ACL graft.

 Do you like to exercise or play sports, or do you have kids who play sports?
 In my new book, That’s Gotta Hurt: The Injuries That Changed Sports Forever, I discuss some of the advances made in the world of sports medicine that has helped athletes perform better, play longer and recover faster than ever before.
 You should read it!
 Order your copy now from Amazon, Barnes and Noble, Books-A-Million, IndieBound or Powell’s Books.